srobo/website/_posts/2021-02-06-sr2021-second-league-sessions.md

 four times.

-This module of the game requries that the teams robots further increase their awawreness of their environment and how they react to it if they want to claim territories and also hold them for the duration of the match
+This module of the game requries that the teams robots further increase their awareness of their environment and how they react to it if they want to claim territories and also hold them for the duration of the match

 We're now at the half-way point in the league matches that will seed the evntual